Kiranjith83/SA/SA.md

     - 300 by default.
 - Architecture
 ![Alt text](/pic/sqs.png?raw=true "SQS")
+- SQS is pull based
+- 256 KB in size.
+- Messages can be in the queue from 1 min to 14 days, default is 4 days.
 - Used to decouple the applications.
 - In above example, the front end and backend are decoupled.
   - Each of them scales and will fail independedly.